jwintersinger/covid19on/index.md

 This is the biggest public health challenge since the 1918 influenza epidemic.
 It's the biggest challenge our generation has faced, and the biggest for our parents' generation as well.
 Globally, this will be the most disruptive event to happen since World War II.
-This is not an existential threat to Western society -- collectively, we'll get through this.
+This is not an existential threat to Western society---collectively, we'll get through this.
 But until a vaccine is deployed across the whole population, these will be interesting times.

 Ontario's diagnosed COVID-19 cases per day